awsdocs/amazon-ec2-user-guide/doc_source/grub.md

    + Remove `GRUB_HIDDEN_TIMEOUT`\.
    + Add `GRUB_SERIAL_COMMAND="serial --speed=115200"`\.

    The following is an example of `/etc/default/grub.d/50-cloudimg-settings.cfg`\.
+You might need to change the configuration based on your system setup\.

    ```
    # Cloud Image specific Grub settings for Generic Cloud Images